AnhCaooo/awesome-weather/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Cypress](https://www.cypress.io/).

-## Running end-to-end tests with Cypress
+## Running unit tests and end-to-end tests with Cypress

-Run `ng e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
+Run `ng e2e` to execute the unit tests and end-to-end tests via [Cypress](https://www.cypress.io/).
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help